 I’m a known avid reader.
-My idea of a hot date night would probably involve Borders.
+My idea of a hot date night would probably involve Barnes and Noble.
 I get my hands on anything I can, except I’ve never been able to make it through an entire Forbes magazine.

 A couple years ago at an industry convention, I signed up for this 10 magazines a month deal for dirt cheap, something like 20 bucks a month.
 It had all the goodies in there… Vogue, Glamour, Allure, and more.
 Add in a few more gift subscriptions and I was getting 14 magazines a month.
 If I had all the time to read those, I would have been unemployed.

 I got the magazines to educate myself and stay on top of trends.
 For me, it’s actually a tax write off because it’s considered research, and rightfully so.
 Where else should I get hair and makeup ideas, beauty tips and tricks, other than a monthly magazine devoted to exactly such topics?
 Seemed like a good idea at the time.